BlogTown Spotlight

 Price

-Duxbury's median home price hovers around $975,000.
-Quality homes in sought-after neighborhoods — anything near the bay, the beach, or with water views — routinely trade above $1.2M and up to $2M+.
-Entry-level homes in Duxbury are scarce.
-If your budget is under $750,000, you'll have limited options and may be looking at properties needing significant work.
+Duxbury's median home price sits around $975,000 heading into 2026, and that floor has held firm.
+Quality homes near the bay, beach, or with water views routinely trade above $1.2M and into the $2M+ range.
+Entry-level options are scarce.
+If your budget is under $750,000, you'll have limited choices and may be looking at properties needing significant work.

-Duxbury does not have a commuter rail station.
+Duxbury has no commuter rail station.
 The Kingston/Route 3 station in neighboring Kingston is the closest MBTA option, and many Duxbury commuters drive there to park and take the train.
-The commute from Duxbury to downtown Boston by car runs 50–65 minutes in normal traffic — and significantly more during peak hours on Route 3.
+By car, the drive to downtown Boston runs 50–65 minutes in normal traffic and can stretch significantly longer during peak hours on Route 3.
+With more offices requiring in-person days in 2026, this is a real consideration.

-Duxbury's village center has charm but limited commercial footprint.
-There's no significant shopping mall, no Target, no movie theater in town.
-Residents routinely drive to Plymouth, Kingston, or Hingham for larger shopping and dining options.
-For buyers coming from dense suburban or urban areas, the trade-off in daily convenience can feel significant.
+Duxbury's village center has charm but a limited commercial footprint.
+There's no large grocery anchor, no movie theater, no Target in town.
+Residents regularly drive to Plymouth, Kingston, or Hingham for everyday shopping and dining.
+For buyers coming from denser suburban environments, this adjustment can feel more significant than expected.

 Who Duxbury Is Perfect For

-- Buyers who work remotely or have a flexible/part-time commute
+• Buyers who work remotely or have a flexible part-time commute to Boston

-- People who love water — sailing, kayaking, fishing, swimming, shellfishing
+• People who love water — sailing, kayaking, fishing, shellfishing, swimming

-- Buyers looking for a true community identity with multi-generational roots
+• Buyers looking for a genuine community identity with deep local roots

-- Buyers with a budget of $900,000+ who want the absolute best the South Shore offers for a certain kind of life
+• Buyers with a $900,000+ budget who want the best the South Shore offers for this lifestyle

 Thinking about Duxbury?
-I know the neighborhoods and can tell you which streets and areas offer the best value for your budget and lifestyle.
+I know every neighborhood and can walk you through which streets and areas offer the best value for your budget and lifestyle.
 Let's talk.

 Harold Jones